Acetone: The Hidden Hazard

 To dispose of liquid acetone, you need to take the acetone to a hazardous waste treatment, storage, disposal or recycling facility (TSDR) drop off site or contract with a TSDR to pick it up from your business.
 To find a hazardous waste disposal facility in your regional area, visit the Environmental Protection Agency website at www.epa.gov.

 Need to track down the SDS document?
-Visit MSDSonline.com and try our SDS/MSDS search tool.
-The MSDSonline database from VelocityEHS contains millions of manufacturer-original safety data sheets.
+Try our SDS/MSDS search tool.
+The SDS database from VelocityEHS contains millions of manufacturer-original safety data sheets.
 Start a free trial today.